-"What do you want for Valentine's Day?" he asked, attempting to sound nonchalant about the whole affair, though he felt anything but nonchalant.
+"Is there anything in particular you'd like…you know, for Valentine's Day?" he asked, attempting to sound nonchalant about the whole affair, though he felt anything but nonchalant.

-"You don't have to get me any thing, James," Lily told him, smiling gently in his direction.
+"You don't have to get me anything, James," Lily told him, smiling gently in his direction.

 James felt his jaw drop.
 "Of course I do!" he exclaimed after he had regained use of his vocal chords.
 "It's Valentine's Day!"